 Availability of Large Data for Machine Learning

 Large data sets are now available through international collaborative projects, such as the 1000 Genomes Project, the 100,000 Genomes Project, ENCODE, the Roadmap Epigenomics Project and the US National Institutes of Health’s 4D Nucleome Initiative.
-These large data offers an opportunity for machine learning to have a significant impact on biology and precision medicine.
+These large data offer an opportunity for machine learning to have a significant impact on biology and precision medicine.

 Artificial Intelligence for Genome Sequencing